andris9/fetch/README.md

         cookie: ["name=value", "key=value; path=/; secure"]
     }

-Paths, domain, expire settings are honored, so try not to set cookies with expire dates in the past.
+Paths, domain, expire and other cookie settings are honored, so try not to set cookies with expire dates in the past.
+If domain is not set, any domain will pass, same for paths.

 **NB** Do not set cookie field directly in request header as it will be overwritten.